teddy bear Parenting & Family See also:

 About Disabilities - A collection of information about disabilities, including facts about specific disabilities, living with disability, talking to children about disability, disability etiquette, the Americans with Disabilities Act, and disability & relationships.
 (Easter Seals)

 Adolescent Health Transition Project - This resource for teens & young adults with special health care needs, chronic illness, physical or developmental disabilities can help them and their families prepare for a gradual change from parents or caregivers being responsible, to the young person becoming more comfortable making decisions and taking action for him- or herself.
 Site has not been updated, so expect some broken links (2012; Center on Human Development and Disability, University of Washington).
-After High School offers advice for teens and their families on life after high school, including going to college (Understood.org).
+After High School offers advice for teens and their families on life after high school, including going to college, getting an apprenticeship, or learning a trade; with related links (Understood.org).
 See also National Parent Center on Transition and Employment (PACER Center), Resources for Youth with Disabilities (Office of Disability Employment Policy, U.S. Department of Labor), and Career Resources for Students with Disabilities.

 Autism: Hot Topics - Information on many important topics, such as education rights, school-age concerns, family & community, and much more (Autism New Jersey, Inc.; non-profit organization).
 See also POAC Autism Resources, Autism Resources by Topic (Autism Society of America), and Children's Books on Autism.